Previous Balance Method of Calculating Finance Charges

 Compared to the Average Daily Balance Method

-What Method Does Your Credit Card Issuer Use
+Find out the Method Your Credit Card Issuer Uses

 You can find out your credit card issuer's method for calculating finance charges by reading your credit card agreement or the back of your credit card statement.
 Look for a section called "How We Calculate Your Finance Charge."
-Contact your credit card issuer if you still have questions about your finance charge.
+Contact your credit card issuer if you still have questions about your finance charge or its calculation.

-You can avoid finance charges no matter which method your credit card issuer uses by paying your balance in full each month.
+You can avoid finance charges regardless of which method your credit card issuer uses by paying your credit card balance in full each month.